In this post, we will discuss about the different types of triggers in the SQL Server.

 - First, To create a trigger, use the CREATE TRIGGER keywords, then specify the unique trigger name (Example: TR_TblEmployee_ForUpdate).

-- Second, the options FOR, INSTEAD OF, or AFTER specifies when the trigger will be executed either before or after a single or multiple rows are modified.
+- Second, the options FOR, INSTEAD OF, or AFTER specify when the trigger will be executed either before or after single or multiple rows are modified.

 - Then use the keyword ON to specify the name of the table associated with the trigger.